Last Step To Certification

 Benefits of being a Certified McKenzie practitioner:

 - Those who pass the Credentialing Exam are added to our online Therapist Locator directory of qualified practitioners to receive potential referrals for three years.

-- Recognition of your expertise and enhancement of our professional status among your colleagues, your faculty, community, referring professionals, industry, and third party insurers.
+- Recognition of your expertise and enhancement of your professional status among your colleagues, your faculty, community, referring professionals, industry, and third party insurers.

-- Requests for involvement with ongoing outcome studies and research projects
+- Consideration for involvement with ongoing outcome studies and research projects

 to remain part of